How to Wash Hoka Running Shoes

 Step 6: Rinse the Shoes Thoroughly Under Running Water

 Once the shoes have soaked for an hour or two, it’s time to rinse them off.
 Again, use plenty of water to remove all the soap suds.
 You can also use a soft-bristled brush to help loosen any dirt or debris stuck to the shoes.
+Make sure to rinse them thoroughly so no soap residue is left behind.
+Otherwise, it may lead to skin or foot irritation.
+It’s also essential to use cold water, as hot water can damage the shoes’ materials.

 Step 6: Stuff the Shoes with Newspaper to Help Them Retain Their Shape

 After you’ve rinsed the shoes and let them dry for a bit, stuff them with newspaper to help them retain their shape while they finish drying.
 This will also help absorb any remaining water inside the shoes.
+Be sure to replace the newspaper every couple of hours until the shoes are completely dry.
+The drying process can take anywhere from a few hours to overnight, depending on the weather and humidity levels.

 Step 7: Let the Shoes Air Dry Away from Direct Heat or Sunlight: